 Additional tips for making a successful poster:

-Authors should set up their posters at least 45 minutesbefore the start of the session (09:20 start in the morning and 14:40 start in the afternoon) and must be present at their posters for the first 60 minutes of the session (09:20-10:20 for morning sessions and 14:40-15:40 for afternoon sessions).
-You may remove your poster 45 minutes after the session time is over.
+Authors may set up their posters beginning at 12:00 the day of their assigned presentation day (Tuesday or Thursday)must be present at their posters for the first 60 minutes of the session (this year the schedule is 16:00 - 18:00).
+You may remove your poster after the session time is over.
+Posters not removed by the presenter will be removed and discarded.
 All papers must be presented in person at the symposium in order to be included in the published proceedings appearing in IEEE Xplore.

 The session chair(s) for your session will have a Feedback Form where they will mark whether or not your paper was presented during the session.
 If the form indicates that the paper was not presented, it will be automatically withdrawn from appearing in IEEE Xplore.
 Thus, during your session, please approach the session chair and make sure that he/she has marked your presence.